zipvilization/Zipvilization/world/solumworld/index.md

 That does not make it fictional.

-Its visual representation must follow valid underlying state.
+Its representation must follow valid underlying state.

 If the data supports a Farm, SolumWorld may represent a Farm.

 If the data supports a developing City, SolumWorld may represent a developing City.

-If Solum has become Permanent Nature, SolumWorld may represent Permanent Nature.
+If SOLUM has become Permanent Nature, SolumWorld may represent Permanent Nature.

+If Territory remains Dormant Land, SolumWorld must preserve that condition.

 If something does not exist in the underlying state, SolumWorld must not present it as if it does.